What is a Spectacle blind and Spacer?

 Use of Spectacle Blind, Spades, and Spacers

 As Spectacle Blind, Spades and Spacers belong to the family of pipeline isolation devices, they are used to provide flexibility during operation and maintenance.
 Hence, it is required to consider this during the design of the Piping system.
 Blanks are normally installed in a horizontal line.
 On average, spectacle blinds are installed on the following

 - At inlets and outlets of static and rotary equipment

 - In bypass line

 - At the unit battery limit

 - Where double isolation required for high-pressure lines.

 Spectacle blinds in Piping Material Specification (PMS)

-In the PMS following details need to be clearly specified:
+In the PMS following details need to be clearly specified for spectacle blinds: